sdc-china/IDA-doc/_posts/2018-01-15-tutorial-run-record-and-replay-a-test-case.md

 ### About this task

-  In this task, you record, replay and run a test case that you generated in the previous task.
+  In this task, you can record, replay and run a test case that you generated in the previous task.

 ### Step 1: Set up assignee for case steps

-  In this step, you need to assign the bpm tasks users for case steps.
+  In this step, you need to assign the BPM tasks users for case steps.
 Take the case1 of **Create Position Request CSHS** as an example.

 #### Procedure